lRomul/argus-freesound/README.md

 ![spectrograms](readme_images/spectrograms.png)

-Source code of 6th place solution [public LB] for [Freesound Audio Tagging 2019](https://www.kaggle.com/c/freesound-audio-tagging-2019).
-Target of competition is develop an algorithm to tag audio data automatically using a diverse vocabulary of 80 categories.
+The source code of 6th place solution [public LB] for [Freesound Audio Tagging 2019](https://www.kaggle.com/c/freesound-audio-tagging-2019).
+The target of competition is to develop an algorithm to tag audio data automatically using a diverse vocabulary of 80 categories.

 ## Solution